-All applicants are required to take a Qualifying Examination in Food and Nutritional Sciences or take two basic Food and Nutritional Sciences courses.
-The test must be taken preferably prior to the registration for graduate courses or by the end of the first semester of the graduate work.
-The student may take one basic Food Science course and one Nutrition course each, and make a grade of B or better.
-Admission to candidacy for the M.S. in Food and Nutritional Sciences requires the satisfactory completion of the Qualifying Examination, a minimum overall average of 3.0 in at least nine (9) semester hours of graduate work at NCA&TSU, and removal of all deficiencies in undergraduate preparation.
+All applicants for the Masters degree in Food and Nutritional Sciences are required to take and earn a grade of B or better in two basic Food and Nutritional Sciences courses which include one basic Food Science course and one Nutrition course.
+Admission to candidacy for the M.S. in Food and Nutritional Sciences requires the satisfactory completion of the two basic Food and Nutritional Sciences courses, a minimum overall average of 3.0 in at least nine (9) semester hours of graduate work at NCA&TSU, and removal of all deficiencies in undergraduate preparation.
+Degree candidates must successfully complete a comprehensive examination, satisfactory presentation and defense of the thesis (thesis option) and submission of the thesis to the graduate office or completion of a practicum (non-thesis) in order to be approved for graduation.